 The trend was soon reversed, however, with

-the appointment in 1985 of Christine Best as Musical Director, who
+the appointment in 1985 of our present MD, Christine Best, who

 had already been involved with the choir for many years as

 Voice Choir in Cathedral Concert, Liverpool

 The last decade has seen another 'golden age' in

 the choir.
 As well as its usual programme of twenty or so

 concerts each year in support of charities and community

 Cardiff Arms Park, Atlanta and Dublin

 Competed with success in many festivals